vincemann/spring-rapid/README.md

 This project is inspired by [**Spring-Lemon**](https://github.com/naturalprogrammer/spring-lemon) which offers many good modules as well.
 The packages, whos name starts with lemon are copied from spring-lemon, modified and integated to work together with rapid modules.
-Any help with developement is greatly appreciated.
-Feel free to use, download and modify any code you want.

 # Features